 To make the strawberry sauce:

-Hull the strawberries and slice into pieces.
+Hull the strawberries and slice them into pieces.
 Blitz in a food processor until smooth.
 Strain to remove seeds.
 Slice and juice lemon.

 To make the chocolate sauce: